Oxlip/nrf51-firmware/README.md

      --tests/       Unit tests using pytest framework.
      --tools/       Tools releated to BLE.

-## Build
+### Build

 Since we have multiple boards(development kit, proto, production) board type has to be defined as a macro.
- PCA10028 - Development kit(nrf51-dk).
+ BOARD_PCA10028 - Development kit(nrf51-dk).
- AURA_V1 - Aura production/proto board.
+ BOARD_AURA - Aura production/proto board.
- LYRA_V1 - Lyra production/proto board.
+ BOARD_LYRA - Lyra production/proto board.

 If no board type is specified then PCA10028 is used.